 Let's assume that tax rates remain the same forever (Ha!).
 The person who contributes less to a retirement account will pay more in taxes over the course of their lifetime than the person who made $20,000 more a year!

-As your contributions are invested, the money will begin to grow at the rate of the investment you have chosen.
-If you invest in a mutual fund that tracks, for example, the S&P 500, your investment will grow(or fall) at the rate of the best top 500 U.S. based businesses.
+As you invest your contributions, the money will begin to grow at the rate of the investment you have chosen.
+If you invest in a mutual fund that tracks, for example, the S&P 500, your investment will grow(or fall) at the rate of the best top 500 U.S.-based businesses.

-Contributing to tax-deferred accounts like the ones listed below are some of the ways to reduce your taxable income:
+Contributing to tax-deferred accounts like the ones listed below is how to reduce taxable income:

 - Retirement plan contributions